Scarlaid/P-QoL/README.md

 - Install Minecraft first, if you dont't have Minecraft installed then why are you here?
 - Download [Fabric Mod Loader](https://fabricmc.net) then install `Fabric v0.13.1` using [the universal jar](https://fabricmc.net/use/installer/)
 - Open your Minecraft launcher to check if there is Fabric Mod Loader installed
-- Type `%appdata` in your File Explorer/search `%apppdata`/Windows + R then type `%appdata%` then Enter
-- Find your `.minecraft` folder, that will be where you Minecraft versions/data stored
-- Download the ZIP file from [here](https://github.com/Scarlaid/P-QoL/releases/tag/v1.0.0), extract it and you will recieve a folder with the name **mods**
 ## Find your installation folder
 ###### Windows
 - Type `%appdata` in your File Explorer/search `%appdata`/Windows + R then type `%appdata%` then Enter